 06.02.06.01 Step 2.6.1: Determine Severity Factors

-Phase 2 of the Fire Protection SDP does not involve a step to determine the SF for HEAFs and oil fires.
+Phase 2 of the Fire Protection SDP does not involve a step to determine the SF for HEAFs and oil fires because it specifies the SF for the ignition source types and HRRs that need to be considered in a Phase 2 analysis.
 The SF for HEAFs is equal to 1.0.
 For oil fires, two scenarios need to be considered.
-The first scenario assumes that 100 of the available amount of oil has spilled.
+The first scenario assumes that 100 percent of the available amount of oil has spilled.
 The SF for this scenario is 0.02.
-The SF for the second scenario, which assumes a 10 spill, is 0.98 (Reference 8).
-For confined oil fires, it is not necessary to evaluate the two scenarios if the containment volume is large enough to hold 100 of the oil that can be spilled.
+The SF for the second scenario, which assumes a 10 percent spill, is 0.98 (Reference 8).
+For confined oil fires, it is not necessary to evaluate the two scenarios if the containment volume is large enough to hold 100 percent of the oil that can be spilled.
 Consequently, Step 2.6.1 in Appendix F only determines the SF for scenarios initiated by fixed or transient ignition sources.

 The SF for an FDS1 scenario is defined in Reference 8, Appendix E as the probability that the HRR of the ignition source that started the fire is sufficient to cause damage to the nearest and most vulnerable target in the damaged target set for the FDS1 scenario under consideration.
-It is determined from the HRR distribution for the ignition source as illustrated in Figure 6.2..
+It is determined from the HRR distribution for the ignition source as illustrated in Figure 6.2.4.
 The area under the HRR distribution curve is equal to 1.
-The SF is the area under curve to the right of HRRmin.
+The SF is the area under the curve to the right of HRRmin.
 The latter, in this case, is equal to the minimum HRR to cause damage to the nearest and most vulnerable target.
 Table/plot sets D and E in Attachment 8 to Appendix F can be used to determine the SF as a function of vertical or radial distance from the ignition source to the nearest and most vulnerable target, respectively.
 Examples in Sections 05.03.04 and 05.03.05 illustrate how these tables and plots can be used.

-Figure 6.2.– Determination of the Severity Factor
+Figure 6.2.4 – Determination of the Severity Factor